Atul3007/BookManagementSystem/readme.md

 Book API
-This is a simple Node.js application that provides an API for managing books.
-It includes the following API endpoints running on localhost:8000:
+Welcome to the Book API, a simple Node.js application for managing books.
+This API provides various endpoints for interacting with book data.
+Whether you want to list all books, create a new book, update an existing one, or delete a book, this API has got you covered.

+API Endpoints
-GET /all-books: Get a list of all books.
+GET /all-books: Retrieve a list of all books.
 POST /create-book: Create a new book.
 GET /book-id/:id: Get a book by its ID.
 PUT /update-book/:id: Update a book by its ID.
 DELETE /delete/:id: Delete a book by its ID.
 Prerequisites
-Before running the application, make sure you have the following installed on your system:
+Before you can get started, make sure you have the following prerequisites installed on your system:

-Node.js: You can download it from nodejs.org.
+Node.js: You'll need Node.js to run this application.
 Installation
+To set up the application locally, follow these steps:

 Clone this repository to your local machine:

 bash